gregoiregobert/gregoiregobert/README.md

 ## About Me
-- Data Engineer in training at école 42
+- Data Engineer in training at 42 school
 - Passionate about data analysis and AI
 - Pianist and tennis player 🎹🎾